Change Your Perspective – See Life Differently

-All throughout our lives we have choices, you may choose to take the pessimistic view and live a self-defeated life or you may decide to take the optimistic route and experience a challenging and fulfilling life.
+Throughout our lives, we have choices, you may choose to take the pessimistic view and live a self-defeated life, or you may decide to take the optimistic route and experience a challenging and fulfilling life.

 Why nurture an optimist’s point of view?

-Optimism has always been linked to having a strong morale and a positive outlook in life toward work, sport and occupational success; to popularity; to good health and even a long life of freedom from anxiety and depression.
+Optimism has always been linked to having strong morale and a positive outlook toward work, sport and occupational success; to popularity; to good health and even a long life of freedom from anxiety and depression.

 Optimists see things differently

-Let’s look at what the defining characteristics are of an optimist are.
+Let’s look at the defining characteristics are of an optimist are.

 Optimists are popular

-They persevere, they don’t give up easily, and they are patient with the process of inching their way forward in the achievement of their goals.
+They persevere, don’t give up easily, and are patient with the process of inching their way forward to achieve their goals.

 Optimists live healthier longer lives